OSINTI4L/DuckyScript-Payloads/Payloads/Screen_Peeker/README.md

 The frequency of when the script is ran can be changed in line 19 via the (* * * * *) field.
 By default it will take a screenshot and exfiltrate it every minute.

 The payload contains two parts:
-1. [.sp.sh](https://github.com/OSINTI4L/DuckyScript-Payloads/blob/main/Payloads/Screen_Peeker/.sp.sh) - Nash script that will perform the screenshot and exfiltration.
+1. [.sp.sh](https://github.com/OSINTI4L/DuckyScript-Payloads/blob/main/Payloads/Screen_Peeker/.sp.sh) - Bash script that will perform the screenshot and exfiltration.
 2. [DuckyScript Payload](https://github.com/OSINTI4L/DuckyScript-Payloads/blob/main/Payloads/Screen_Peeker/payload.txt) - To inject .sp.sh onto the target system.